HardlyDifficult/Tutorials/Chapter6.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 We have a separate scene to manage each level.
-By adding these to the build settings, we are informing Unity that these scenes should be made available -- allowing us to transition to one either by name or by index (their position in the build settings list).
+By adding these to the build settings, we are informing Unity that these scenes should be included in the build -- allowing us to transition to one either by name or by index (their position in the build settings list).

 <hr></details>
 <details><summary>Why not use just one scene for the game?</summary>